RandomStudio/rsoss/README.md

 ![forking public repos](forking-public.png "forking publicly")

-If this is a work-related project (it is being done on company time and/or is being used in the process of client projects, then it is a good candidate to be forked under the Org.
+If this is a work-related project (it is being done on company time and/or is being used in the process of client projects), then it is a good candidate to be forked under the Org.